peres84/penguin-api/README.md

 ![](streamlit/pages/img/penguin.png)

 ## About
-The objective of this project is to have a better understanding of the penguins in the palmer archipelago, to achieve this, we are going to describe 6 basic objective:
+The goal of this project is to have a better understanding of the penguins in the palmer archipelago, to achieve this, we are going to describe 6 basic objective:

 Objectives:
 - Know the average weight of penguins according to their species